josefpihrt/orang/docs/cli/README.md

 ﻿# Orang Command\-Line Interface

-Search, replace, rename and delete files and its content using the power or \.NET regular expressions\.
+Search, replace, rename and delete files and its content using the power of \.NET regular expressions\.

 ## Commands